-A Massachusetts native, I am currently a Harvard College Fellow in the Department of African and African American Studies at Harvard University.
+A social anthropologist with interdisciplinary interests that include history, ethnomusicology, and linguistics, I received my Ph.D. in African and African American Studies from Harvard University in 2012.
 My doctoral dissertation, entitled "Sounding Creole: The Politics of Cape Verdean Language, Music, and Diaspora," examines the longstanding problem of language inequality in Cape Verde and its large diaspora and how scholars and creative artists have both perpetuated and challenged this inequality.
 Historical and ethnographic research charts the elements of language, race, gender, and social class expressed through music and the arts into the sociopolitical world of which they are a part and analysis probes the ongoing, fruitful interventions and subversions made by Cape Verdean performers in debates surrounding the meaning of womanhood, "Africanness," and "Creoleness."

 For several years, I have worked with Cape Verdean communities in Africa, Europe, and the United States on a variety of ethnographic and archival research and social engagement projects.
 My writing, editing, and translation work has been published in The Root, Transition Magazine, Sodade Magazine, and The Savannah Review (forthcoming).
 I have taught extensively in African and African American Studies, social anthropology, and ethnomusicology, and have received numerous awards in recognition of excellence in teaching.
-I received a Ph.D. in African and African American Studies in 2012, an A.M. in Anthropology in 2007, and an A.B. in Anthropology in 2003, all from Harvard University.
+Prior to the Ph.D., I received an A.M. in Anthropology in 2007 and an A.B. in Anthropology in 2003, also from Harvard University.

 My e-mail address is cdmartin at post dot harvard dot edu.